The Secret Ingredient For the Best-Ever Brownies

 Use the best chocolate you can afford

 Chocolate is the star of the show here, so don’t cut any corners with your shopping list.
-Culinary Assistant Mark Neufang says, “use the best chocolate you can afford—baking with better chocolate truly makes all the difference with brownies!”
+Taste of Home culinary assistant Mark Neufang says, “use the best chocolate you can afford—baking with better chocolate truly makes all the difference with brownies!”

 Whisk, whisk, whisk for that crackly top